 - We will then write to you confirming our final position on your complaint and explaining our reasons.
 We will endeavour to do this within eight weeks of receiving your complaint unless there are exceptional reasons why we cannot, and we will keep you advised if this is the case.

 Complaining to the Solicitors Regulation Authority about us

 For some types of complaints about solicitors, you may contact the Solicitors Regulation Authority, (SRA).
-SRA is the regulatory body which authorises and regulates UK law firms.
+The SRA is the regulatory body which regulates solicitor firms in the UK.

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided, then you should inform us immediately, so that we can do our best to resolve the problem.